vytran1/WeatherAPI/README.md

 4. **Configure RSA Key pair**:
   - Opening WeatherAPIService and delete certs folder in path /src/main/resources/certs
   - Opening terminal for WeatherAPIService project
   - Typing command `openssl genrsa -out keypair.pem 2048`.
-This command will generate a rsa key pair file which contains private key and public key.
+This command will generate an RSA key pair file which contains both private and public keys.
-  - Typing openssl `openssl rsa -in keypair.pem -pubout -out public.pem`.
-This command will extract public key from the rsa key pair file to a separate file.
-The public key is used for providing API access token.
+  - Typing command `openssl rsa -in keypair.pem -pubout -out public.pem`.
+This command will extract the public key from the RSA key pair file to a separate file.
+The public key is used for verifying the API access token.
-  - Typing command `openssl pkcs8 -topk8 -inform PEM -outform PEM -nocrypt -in keypair.pem -out private.pem `.
-This command will extract private key from the rsa key pair file to a separate file.
-The private key is used for verified the API access token.
+  - Typing command `openssl pkcs8 -topk8 -inform PEM -outform PEM -nocrypt -in keypair.pem -out private.pem`.
+This command will extract the private key from the RSA key pair file and convert it to the PKCS8 format.
+The private key is used for signing and verifying the API access token.

 5. **Running Test**:
    - Running tests in the WeatherAPIClientManager project which are `testAddAdminUser`, `testAddClientUser`, `testAddSystemApp`, `testAddReaderApp` in `/src/test/
    - Running tests in the WeatherAPIService project.